mongodb-labs/pubsub/README.md

 **Arguments:**

-`channel` Required.
+- `channel` Required.
 Must be a string.

-`message` Required.
-Must be an document.
+- `message` Required.
+Must be a document.

 **Return:**